tkonopka/crossmap-manuscript/README.md

 on github.
 A snapshot of data files - both raw and processed - is available on zenodo ([dataset 4287332](https://zenodo.org/record/4287332)).

+(Repository on github may differ from the zenodo snapshot by a few commits.)

 The repository can be used in two distinct ways.
 It is possible to use the code to start with raw data files and perform a complete analysis, including data-intensive calculations, and produce summary visualizations.
 Alternatively,